-Lee obtained an MSc in Applied Statistics from Napier University, and then went on to do a PhD on “Population projections by small areas and ethnic groups – developing strategies for demographic rate estimation” at the University of Manchester.
+Lee obtained a PhD on “Population projections by small areas and ethnic groups – developing strategies for demographic rate estimation” at the University of Manchester.
 Her methodological interests include demographic methods and longitudinal techniques.
 Her research interests include demography, fertility behaviour; inequality, heath and mortality; birth parity; early life; historical demography; population projections.

 Kirby, G., Dearle, A., Akgun, O., Garrett, E., Christen, P., Dibben, C. & Williamson, L. (2019).
 Linking Vital Event Records Using Family Groups.
 Historical Methods: A Journal of Quantitative and Interdisciplinary History. https://doi.org/10.1080/01615440.2019.1571466

 Playford, C.J., Dibben, C. & Williamson, L. (2017).
 Socioeconomic disadvantage, fetal environment and child development: linked Scottish administrative records based study.
 International Journal for Equity in Health, 16:203. https://doi.org/10.1186/s12939-017-0698-4

 Silverwood, R.J., Williamson, L., Grundy, E.M. & De Stavola, B.L.
 (2016).
 Pathways between Socioeconomic Disadvantage and Childhood Growth in the Scottish Longitudinal Study, 1991–2001.
 PLoS One.
 11(10).
 ISSN 1932-6203. http://dx.doi.org/10.1371/journal.pone.0164853